Thursday, January 1, 2026

 • Many of the MSVC C API is Windows specific (e.g. _splitpath; _makepath; _tchdir).
 Using C alone on Windows platform may therefore still not platform independent.

 • Warning suppression's in pre-compiled header in GCC are ignored in code.
 This is quite unhandy; especially since some suppression's one want to apply globally to all sources and are therefore are primary candidate to put in pre-compiled header.
+I have filed a bug 123287 report and it's stated that this has been solved for GCC 15.x.

-It seems that gcc might still contain some basic bugs.
+GCC might still contain some basic bugs.
 The warning about #pragma once in main file (when building a pre-compiled header) is only solved in version 14.

 Saturday, October 18, 2025